rit-sse/render-ai/README.md

 If they complete it in a given amount of Twitch time all players playing will be awarded cool in game prizes.

 To run the game, make sure you have the Isogenic Engine in a file one below this one.
-To run the server, click run.bat.
+To run the server: type "npm start" in the command prompt or click "start_server.bat".
 Once the server is running, open the index.html file in a browser to play it.